Enforcing Convergence in Sensitivity-based Distributed Programming via Transformed Primal-Dual Updates: Algorithmic Analysis

 \section{Algorithmic Analysis}

 The analysis of Algorithm \ref{alg:SENSI_search_direction} is structured into three parts.
 The first part presents the central and local Karush-Kuhn-Tucker (KKT) conditions along with necessary regularity assumptions.
-The second section investigates the convergence towards a central KKT point and contains the proof of convergence of Algorithm \ref{alg:SENSI_search_direction}.
+The second section investigates the convergence towards a central KKT point and contains the proof of convergence of Algorithm \ref{alg:SENSI_search_direction} by viewing SBDP+ as a nonlinear discrete-time system.
 The last section contains a practical tuning guideline for the involved algorithmic parameters.